Exploring the Fiberon Good Life and Sanctuary Collections for Your Decking Needs

 Go Green with Trex Decking

 The Trex brand name is a recognized leader among custom deck builders.
 What a lot of people don’t know is that Trex offers eco-friendly decking that’s made of 95% recycled products.
-After building custom decks in Omaha for 40 years, we’ve seen a lot of innovations in the deck materials industry, and we’re not surprised Trex is leading the pack with their green decking lineup.
+After building custom decks in Omaha for 40 years, we’ve seen a lot of innovations in the deck materials industry, and we’re not surprised Trex is leading the pack with its green decking lineup.
 Trex offers consumers a truly environmentally responsible choice with their decks.
 Let’s take a closer look at why these decks are considered green.

 Why a Trex Composite Deck is Considered Green

 It’s all in the ingredients.
 A Trex composite deck is made of locally sourced reclaimed wood and recycled plastic.
 The wood used in Trex decking would otherwise end up in a landfill if it didn’t become a Trex high-performance composite deck.
 The plastic is sourced from some of the most common plastic waste like sandwich bags, dry cleaner bags, and grocery shopping bags.
-The average 500 square foot composite Trex deck contains 140,000 recycled plastic bags!
+The average 500-square-foot composite Trex deck contains 140,000 recycled plastic bags!
 Trex is one of the largest plastic bag recyclers in the United States.

 Trex Recycling Facts